-Note 19 - Members' Deficit
+Note 21 - Members' Deficit

-Common Shares - The Company has 30,000,000 shares of Class A Common shares issued and outstanding as of December 31, 2021 and 2020.
+Common Shares - The Company has 30,000,000 shares of Class A Common shares issued and outstanding as of December 31, 2022 and 2021.
 The holders of these shares are entitled to one vote for each share held of record on all matters submitted to a vote of our shareholders.
 These Class A shares were issued to ElementCompany, LLC.

-The Company has 9,756,130 shares of Class B Common shares issued and outstanding as of December 31, 2021 and 2020.
+The Company has 9,756,130 shares of Class B Common shares issued and outstanding as of December 31, 2022 and 2021.
 The holders of these shares are entitled to one vote for each share held of record on all matters submitted to a vote of our shareholders.

-The Company has 243,871 shares of Class C Common shares issued and outstanding as of December 31, 2021 and 2020.
-The Company also has 606,061 shares and 404,040 shares of Class D Common shares issued and outstanding as of December 31, 2021 and 2020, respectively.
+The Company has 243,871 shares of Class C Common shares issued and outstanding as of December 31, 2022 and 2021.
+The Company also has 606,061 shares of Class D Common shares issued and outstanding as of December 31, 2022 and 2021, respectively.
 These Class C and Class D shares are non-voting.

 The current voting power of the Company follows the structure of the elected Board members with 3 designees from the holders of Class A Common shares and 2 designees from the holders of Class B Common shares.
 This will remain in place while the holders of Class B Common shares in aggregate hold at least 10% of the common shares outstanding and prior to any initial public offering, at which point voting power changes, based on the relevant shares outstanding.
-This structure will remain in place unless a board expansion event occurs as defined in the Operating Agreement.
+This structure will remain in place unless a board expansion event occurs as defined in the operating agreement.

-Note 20 - Subsequent Events
+Note 22 - Subsequent Events

-The Company evaluated its activities through August 12, 2022, the date at which the consolidated financial statements were available to be issued.
+The Company evaluated its activities through March 20, 2023, the date at which the consolidated financial statements were available to be issued.